 Faculty members are asked to submit course reserves lists before the beginning of each semester.
 Advanced notice enables library staff to acquire and process resources that may not currently be in the library's collection.

 Print Materials: Faculty can request that specific print materials (books, scores, articles) be placed on the reserve shelf each semester.
-Submit course reserves lists for print materials to Gabrielle Baker Petek, Circulation Manager.
+Submit course reserves lists for print materials to the Circulation Supervisor.

 Media: Media may be placed on reserve in the Media Center by faculty each semester.
 Reserves may consist of your own personal recordings or specific CIM recordings.
 Personal recordings on reserve will not be permitted to leave the Media Center, unless the faculty member who placed the item on reserve makes the request.